Course details

 Graduates of this course can pursue careers in:

-• Witness support services
+• Witness support and victim advocacy services

 Additionally, you may choose to further your expertise through postgraduate studies.
 Explore our postgraduate courses for more information.